 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-If you’re wondering when the best time to visit Taipei is, I’ve compiled this article to answer exactly that, based on my 10+ years of calling the Taiwanese capital city home.
+If you’re wondering when the best time to visit Taipei is, I’ve compiled this article to answer exactly that, based on my 10+ years of living in the Taiwanese capital, Taipei.

 This article is a Taipei-focused version of my when to visit Taiwan guide, which covers the whole country.
 Below, you’ll find links to individual articles I’ve written for visiting Taipei and Taiwan in every season and month of the year.